NBISweden/GenErode/config/slurm/README.md

 1) Load the following modules:

 ```
-module load PDC UPPMAX bioinfo-tools conda singularity tmux
+module load PDC bioinfo-tools conda singularity tmux
 ```

-> Note that tmux is only available as a module on Dardel but the equivalent tool screen is pre-installed and does not need to be loaded.
+> Note that `tmux` is only available as a module on Dardel but the equivalent tool `screen` is pre-installed and does not need to be loaded.

 2) After cloning the repository, change permissions for the